MicrosoftDocs/Viva/Viva/solutions/yume.md

       :::image type="content" source="../media/basic-user-role-permissions.png" alt-text="Basic permissions for a user role":::

-    - **YumeContentAdmin (custom role)**: This role is permissive so should only be accounts that need access across all the data (for example, nudges from power automate).
+    - **YumeContentAdmin (custom role)**: This role is permissive so should only be accounts that need access across all the data (for example, nudges from Power Automate).
         - Yume Cards::: Parent: Child Business Units
         - Yume Meeting Notes ::: Parent: Child Business Units
         - Yume User Options ::: Parent: Child Business Units